cyberspace-ltd/cyberpay-iosx/README.md

 # Tools Used
 ## IDE
-Android studio is the official integrated development environment (IDE) for Android development, built on JetBrains IntelliJ IDEA software and designed specifically for android development
+Xcode is the official integrated development environment (IDE) for Android development, built on JetBrains IntelliJ IDEA software and designed specifically for android development